 “So what exactly is this zero trust thing everyone keeps talking about?”

 I get this question a lot.
-Usually from managers, executives, or anyone who has to approve security budgets without a technical background.
-And honestly, most explanations I’ve seen are terrible.
-They’re either drowning in jargon or so oversimplified they’re useless.
+Usually from managers, executives, or anyone who has to approve a security budget without a technical background.
+And most explanations I have seen are terrible.
+They either drown you in jargon or sand the concept down so far that nothing useful is left.

 The Old Way: The Castle and Moat

 Traditional network security works like a medieval castle.
 You build a big wall (the firewall), dig a moat around it, and put guards at the gate.
 Anyone outside the wall is untrusted.
-Anyone who makes it inside?
-They’re trusted.
+Anyone who makes it inside is trusted.
 They can go anywhere, do anything.

 This worked reasonably well when: